Windows 10 version history: Version 21H1 (May 2021 Update)

 The update has reached end of service on December 13, 2022.

 Version 21H2 (November 2021 Update)

-The thirteenth stable build of Windows 10, version 21H2, was released to the public on November 16, 2021, after being on the Beta Channel since July 15, 2021.
+The thirteenth and penultimate stable build of Windows 10, version 21H2, was released to the public on November 16, 2021, after being on the Beta Channel since July 15, 2021.
 This update included GPU compute support in the Windows Subsystem for Linux (WSL) and Azure IoT Edge for Linux on Windows (EFLOW) deployments, a new simplified passwordless deployment models for Windows Hello for Business, support for WPA3 Hash-to-Element (H2E) standards and a new highlights feature for Search on the taskbar.
 Notable changes in the November 2021 Update include: